simonwardjones/simonwardjones.co.uk/content/posts/bayesian_inference.md

 Not exactly a genius prediction... 🤭

-This is were bayesian inference comes in and the concept of having a prior opinion (like tossing a heads probably has a probability near 1/2)
+This is where bayesian inference comes in and the concept of having a prior opinion (like tossing a heads probably has a probability near 1/2)

 ## Bayesian prior